-The Danish tenor Valdemar Villadsen is currently appearing in a leading role at the Staatsoper Berlin - Unter den Linden in Bernard Foccroulle's new opera Cassandra.
-In recent years, Valdemar Villadsen's career has gained momentum and he has become a well-known tenor within the world of classical music and opera.
-We met him for a conversation about priorities, artistic satisfaction and the future.
+Danish tenor Valdemar Villadsen is currently appearing in a leading role in Bernard Foccroulle's new opera Cassandra at the Staatsoper Berlin - Unter den Linden, where he has garnered great reviews.
+In recent years, Villadsen (affectionately dubbed the Scandinavian Villazon by some German opera critics) has become a well-known tenor within the world of classical music and opera.
+We met him for a conversation about artistic satisfaction, priorities and the future.

 Have you always known that you wanted to be an opera singer?

 No, but I have always sung.
 I was called "the singing kid" by my parents' friends, and I sang in a choir as a kid.
-But my greatest interest as a child was theater and acting, so as a kid I wanted to become an actor.
-I wrote my first full-length play when I was 12, and that same year I performed Shakespeare's Hamlet in an un-shortened 5-hour version for a forcibly admitted audience.
-A kind of hostage situation that I believe was severely traumatizing for the audience that politely had agreed to attend (laughing).
+But my greatest interest back then was theater and acting, so as a kid I wanted to become an actor.
+I wrote my first full-length play when I was 12, and that same year I performed Shakespeare's Hamlet on paper theatre - an un-shortened 5-hour version for a forcibly admitted audience.
+A kind of hostage situation that I believe was severely traumatizing for the carefully selected audience members that politely had agreed to attend (laughing).
 And after my high school diploma I worked as an actor professionally.
 But after a few years as an actor I discovered that I missed the music and therefore I applied - and was accepted - to the music academy in Copenhagen.
 I then started focusing mainly on singing.
-By the way, my career as an actor, as a young man, is the reason why I only started singing professionally relatively late and therefore - as an opera singer - I am a "late bloomer".
+By the way, my career as an actor, as a young man, is the reason why I only started singing professionally relatively late and therefore - as an opera singer - I am kind of a "late bloomer".
+I graduated from the Royal Academy of Music in Copenhagen in 2012, when I was 32.
+And I made my debut at the Royal Danish Opera that same year.
+In the opera business, that's very late.

 Do you miss being an actor?